Neighbourhood Earth (live, giant planetarium only)

 An interactive show with fulldome film sequences and stage demos, presented from the stage at the front.

 IMPORTANT NEWS!
-Neighbourhood Earth is now available for yr7 bookings only, due to new shows having been developed for KS1-2.
+Neighbourhood Earth is now available for yr7 bookings until July 2017 only, due to new shows having been developed for KS1-2.

-The last KS3 Neighbourhood Earth bookings will be for April 2017 as a new show, Discovering the Universe, is available for dates from July 2017.
+A new show, Discovering the Universe, is available in the on-site planetarium for dates from July 2017.
 Before this date, if wanting a visually spectacular show for KS3 then you may wish to consider booking Alien Worlds (day/night, seasons, solar system (Europa, Titan, Mars explorer), exoplanets, galaxy), The Planet Show (planets!) or Flight Through the Universe (inspirational, from night sky to whole universe).

 NEW SCHOOL SHOWS:

-Little Stars - very interactive age-appropriate show, available now for Early Years.
+Little Stars - for Early Years, very interactive age-appropriate show.
 All ages in the mobile planetarium, but Reception only in the on-site planetarium as the seating is not appropriate for groups of younger children.

-Look Up! - for KS1, looking up at the night sky to see what can be seen.
+Look Up! - for KS1, looking up at the night sky to see what we can discover.

-Discovering the Universe - for KS3, available in the mobile and on-site planetaria from May 2017
+Discovering the Universe - for KS3, available in the on-site planetarium from July 2017, and the mobile planetarium from Sept 2017.

 Neighbourhood Earth considers the Earth, Sun and Moon before turning to our view of the night sky and (for KS2+) considering our place in the Universe.
 The KS2+ version contains a loud, unexpected bang: please ask if you would like to be warned when this will occur so that a child can cover their ears or briefly leave the planetarium.
 This show does not spend long on the planets.